jquery/jqueryui.com/page/about.md

 ### Collaborative design process

 The process for designing and planning the future of the jQuery UI library should be open, transparent and in the hands of the community.
-We welcome input from anyone interested in engaging with the team, from hard-core developers to visual and interaction designers, accessiblity experts, product managers, business people, end users and more.
+We welcome input from anyone interested in engaging with the team, from hard-core developers to visual and interaction designers, accessibility experts, product managers, business people, end users and more.

 ### Flexible styling and themes